 It’s the little things that make a guest feel at home, so stock up on a few essentials and treats.
 Why not create a lovely welcome kit which could include: perhaps a few interesting books or magazines; a comfortable robe and slippers; supplies for a relaxing bath; items such as a toothbrush, cotton balls and other easily-forgotten essentials; a beautiful scented room spray is a great alternative to a scented candle.
 Toiletries; you could add some lovely hotel miniatures, or if you want to go that extra mile why not splash out on some small indulgences such as a few lovely items from, the little luxuries collection at Jo Malone.

 Finally no guest bedroom is complete without some fresh flowers, you don’t need to go extravagant here, I think a small selection of flowers hand picked form the garden is lovely and a very personal touch.
 Just before your guest’s arrival, open the window and fill a glass carafe with fresh water.
 Simple gestures, but we guarantee they won’t go unnoticed.

 So are you guest ready?

-Now, just make sure the fridge is stocked with plenty chilled summer wine and wait for their arrival.
+Now, just make sure the fridge is stocked with plenty chilled wine and wait for their arrival.
 (But) Be warned, your guests may never want to leave!!!